typedoc2md/typedoc-plugin-markdown/devguide/typedoc-plugin-markdown/options/namespaces/declarations/README.md

 > `const` **outputFileStrategy**: `Partial`\<[`DeclarationOption`](https://typedoc.org/api/types/Configuration.DeclarationOption.html)>

-TypeDoc creates documentation according to exports derived from the given [`entryPointsStrategy`](https://typedoc.org/options/input/#entrypointstrategy) configuration.
+TypeDoc creates documentation according to exports derived from the given [`--entryPointsStrategy`](https://typedoc.org/options/input/#entrypointstrategy) TypeDoc configuration.

-This option does not alter the way TypeDoc interprets the `entryPointsStrategy` but rather provides some flexibility as to how output files are generated.
+This option provides some flexibility as to how output files are generated.

-It is also possible to further refine what members are exported to individual files with the [`membersWithOwnFile`](#memberswithownfile) option.
+It is also possible to further refine what members are exported to individual files with the `membersWithOwnFile` option.

 The following keys are available: